-- 2.1 Councillors may have a number of complex roles including politician, policy maker, representative, constituent advocate and Council/Committee worker.
-It is not the role of a Councillor to involve themselves in the day to day management of Council services. - Councillor in this capacity Councillors will usually belong to particular groupings represented on the Council and will express political values and support the policies of the group to which they belong. - Policy Maker Members may have personal, individual or collective responsibility depending on their role for the Council and its activities.
-They set the direction of the Council; are responsible for ensuring that adequate management arrangements are in place; develop and allocate the Council's physical, financial and human resources and monitor the performance, development, continuity and overall well-being of the Council. - Division Member -in this capacity Councillors interpret and express the wishes of the electorate, advocate on behalf of constituents and seek to account for service priorities, allocation of resources and ultimate performance of the Council.
-Councillors may also be appointed to outside bodies and the role can vary from representing the views of the Council to acting according to individual judgement.
+- 2.1 Elected members may have a number of complex roles including politician, policy maker, representative, constituent advocate and Council/Committee worker.
+It is not the role of an elected member to involve themselves in the day to day management of Council services. - Councillor in this capacity elected members will usually belong to particular groupings represented on the Council and will express political values and support the policies of the group to which they belong. - Policy Maker members may have personal, individual or collective responsibility depending on their role for the Council and its activities.
+They set the direction of the Council; are responsible for ensuring that adequate management arrangements are in place; develop and allocate the Council's physical, financial and human resources and monitor the performance, development, continuity and overall wellbeing of the Council. - Division Member in this capacity elected members interpret and express the wishes of the electorate, advocate on behalf of constituents and seek to account for service priorities, allocation of resources and ultimate performance of the Council.
+Elected members may also be appointed to outside bodies and the role can vary from representing the views of the Council to acting according to individual judgement.

-Members, collectively, therefore Need to:
+Members, collectively, therefore need to:

-- Determine vision and values and ensure staff commitment; - Ensure standards are properly established and monitored; - Link service and corporate objectives; - Enable local people to resolve problems and issues faced by the community; - Ensure community needs are fed into strategy formulation and service provision: - Develop and support community leadership. - Cabinet Members and Leader of the Council The Leader and Members of the Cabinet have executive power to take decisions.
+- Determine vision and values and ensure staff commitment; - o Ensure standards are properly established and monitored; - Link service and corporate objectives; - Enable local people to resolve problems and issues faced by the community; - Ensure community needs are fed into strategy formulation and service provision; - o Develop and support community leadership. - Cabinet Members and Leader of the Council The Leader and members of the Cabinet have executive power to take decisions.
 Working closely with the Corporate Management Team, they will develop the policy framework and budget proposal for Council.
-The Leader and Cabinet are then responsible for

-- implementing the approved policy framework by collectively and individually making decisions in keeping with the Council's scheme of delegation. - Opposition Members All Members should be given timely access to information required in their role as Councillors and have the same rights and obligations in their relationship with officers.
+The Leader and Cabinet are then responsible for implementing the approved policy framework by collectively and individually making decisions in keeping with the Council's scheme of delegation. - Opposition Members All members should be given timely access to information required in their role as elected members and have the same rights and obligations in their relationship with officers.